prediqtiv/prediqtiv.github.io/white-papers/outliers-data-normlization.md

 * http://scikit-learn.org/stable/modules/outlier_detection.html
 * https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-data/cc-8th-interpreting-scatter-plots/a/outliers-in-scatter-plots

-## Black Swan Events / Theory
+### Black Swan Events / Theory

+Another similar reference is a 'black swan' event.

 * https://en.wikipedia.org/wiki/Black_swan_theory
 * http://rationalwiki.org/wiki/Black_swan

+### Outlying outliers

 This white paper discusses ways of identifying items of interest from within a large group of items that are constantly in motion or changing.

+'Item of interest' is rather a tedious expression, so this paper will use the term 'outlier' instead - even though our use of the term is somewhat of an outlier to the general meaning of the term.

-The item may be interesting for a number of reasons
+The item in motion we want to look at may be interesting for a number of reasons

 * It may currently be outside for the main swarm for a just a short while
 * It may be in the swarm but moving in a direction than the 'main' direction
 * It could be going in the the main direction but at a different rate of speed
 * Within a swarm there may be sub-groups.
 For example a swarm of birds has males and females, young and old.
 There may be instance where the item of interest is in the middle of the swarm but outside the volume of the members of its cohort

-'Item of interest' is rather a tedious expression, so this paper will use the term 'outlier' instead - even though our use of the term is somewhat of an outlier to the general meaning of the term.

 ## Large Amounts Data